This page applies to the BMW motorcycle models R50/5, R60/5, R75/5, R60/6, R75/6, R90/6, R90S and some later models.

 Valve adjustment is one of the most misunderstood maintenance items on the BMW.
 You are really performing a diagnostic function.
 For example, the engine will run very well with a setting of exactly zero clearance up to double the spec.
 With zero clearance, the valves will open a bit more and allow more fuel into the combustion chamber and that will make more hp, but it may be so little that you may not be able to measure it with a dyno.
 Really wide spacing will make more noise and not allow as much fuel into the combustion chamber, but again, you probably can’t measure it.

 The main reason to do the valve adjustment is to check for a change in settings from the previous time.
-If one or more valves are more than .001″ off of where they were last set, you better make a notation in your log book.
+If one or more valves are more than .001″ off of where they were the last time that you set them, you better make a notation in your log book.
 If a dozen people set your valves, they would each do it slightly differently.
 Which method is right?
 All may be right.
 The important thing is to do it exactly the same from one adjustment to the next one.
-Then, any change shows you that something must be diagnosed to look for more serious problems.

 If you find that the valves all still have a correct setting, this means that the heads are stable.
 If that is the case, then there is no reason to check the torque on the head nuts.
 All you will have done is remove the valve covers, check settings and replace the covers.
 Be happy.